 and

-$$v(t) = bH(t) \sqrt{\frac{2(P_m - p(t))}{\rho}}$$
+$$v(t) = bH(t)\sqrt{\frac{2(P_m - p(t))}{\rho}}$$

-.
 (3)

+While this work considers trumpets, the same model can be employed for any reed instrument.
+In general, the input impedance paradigm is commonly used for wind instruments.
+Moreover, this approach can be extended to any auto-oscillating musical instrument, such as bowed strings, flutes/organs, human voices, and, of course, other brass and reed instruments.
 These three equations represent the behavior of the different parts of the system [2].
 They couple three time-varying variables: the opening height H(t) of the two lips, the volume flow v(t) and the pressure p(t), in the mouthpiece.
 Equation (1), with the frequency domain notation, describes the acoustic behavior of the resonator.
-It represents the impedance Z of the instrument, defined as the ratio of acoustic pressure in the mouthpiece $p(i\omega)$ to the acoustic volume flow $v(j\omega)$ entering the instrument.
-Equation (2) describes the mechanical behavior of the lips of the musician considered as a mechanical oscillator with one degree of freedom.
-Said degree of freedom is the opening height H(t) between the two lips (H(t) = 0 is numerically imposed if H(t) < 0).
+It represents the impedance Z of the instrument, defined as the ratio of acoustic pressure in the mouthpiece $p(i\omega)$ to the acoustic volume flow $v(i\omega)$ entering the instrument.
+Equation (2) describes the mechanical behavior of the lips of the musician considered as a mechanical oscillator with one degree-of-freedom.
+Said degree-of-freedom is the opening height H(t) between the two lips (H(t) = 0 is numerically imposed if H(t) < 0).
 Equation (3) describes the coupling between the lips and the trumpet.
 Obtained by expressing the Bernoulli theorem, it represents a nonlinear coupling between the pressure in the mouthpiece p(t), the opening height of the lips H(t), and the volume flow v(t).